An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

 \subsection{Hypotheses of Interest, Test Statistics, and $p$-Values}

-We are interested in testing hypotheses about the trajectory of policy effects in the post-treatment period, $\alpha=\left(\alpha_{T_0+1},\dots,\alpha_{T}\right)'$.
+We are interested in testing hypotheses about the trajectory of policy effects in the post-treatment period, $\theta=\left(\theta_{T_0+1},\dots,\theta_{T}\right)'$.
 Our main hypothesis of interest is

-where $\alpha^o=\left(\alpha^o_{T_0+1},\dots,\alpha^o_{T}\right)'$ is a postulated policy effect trajectory.
+where $\theta^0=\left(\theta^0_{T_0+1},\dots,\theta^0_{T}\right)'$ is a postulated policy effect trajectory.
 Hypothesis \eqref{eq:H0} is a sharp null hypothesis.
-It fully determines the value of the counterfactual outcome in the absence of the treatment in the post treatment period since $Y_{1t}^N=Y^I_{1t}-\alpha_t=Y_{1t}-\alpha_t$.
-Our method can be extended to test hypotheses about average effects (cf.\ Section \ref{subsec:average_effects}).
+It fully determines the value of the counterfactual outcome in the absence of the intervention in the post-treatment period since $Y_{1t}^N=Y^I_{1t}-\theta_t=Y_{1t}-\theta_t$.
+In the Appendix, we show that our method can also be used to test hypotheses about average effects.

-To describe our procedure, we write the data under the null hypothesis as $\Zb:=\Zb(\alpha^o)=(Z_1,\dots,Z_{T})'$, where
+To describe our procedure, we write the data under the null hypothesis as $\Zb:=\Zb(\theta^0)=(Z_1,\dots,Z_{T})'$, where